airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 ## <a name="Header"></a>Header

-Header contains basic header information for the message exhange.
-Example
+Header contains basic header information for the message exchange.
+Example:

     "header": {
       "id": "b1804c51-1ee3-45a9-bb75-795cd4e06489",